Create conda package with conda-forge

 Run

-to create a new branch.Open
+git checkout -b <version-number>to create a new branch.Open

-git push --set-upstream origin <version-number>
+git push --set-upstream origin <version-number>.Create a PR to

-.Complete the relevant checklists generated in the PR comment.
+upstream/main.Complete the relevant checklists generated in the PR comment.

 Wait for the CI to pass and tag the relevant maintainer(s) for review.